atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
-section: book
 title: How to create a copy of a database in PostgreSQL
 meta_title:
 description:
+section: book
-number: 200
+number: 150
 authors:
 - author: _people/matthew-layne.md
 reviewers: